The Basics

 Tax-deferral—when taxes on earnings are postponed until any earnings are withdrawn from the annuity.

-Two-tiered—an annuity where the interest rate credited to the annuity during the accumulation phase is competitive against comparable products that are not two-tiered, and benefits are contingent upon annuitization.
-If the owner does not stay, their contract will be assessed an applicable surrender charge and be retroactively credited with lower interest rates back to the inception of the contract (i.e. the contract owner gets one tier of interest rates by staying with the contract through annuitization and another, lower tier of rates if he or she does not).
-Comparing the annuitization rates as well as the rates while in the accumulation phase is advisable on two-tiered annuities.
+Two-Tiered Annuity—an annuity where the interest rate credited to the annuity during the accumulation phase is competitive against comparable products that are not two-tiered, and benefits are contingent upon annuitization.
+If the owner does not stay, their contract will be assessed an applicable Surrender Charge and be retroactively credited with lower interest rates back to the inception of the contract (i.e. the contract owner gets one tier of interest rates by staying with the contract through annuitization and another, lower tier of rates if he or she does not).
+Comparing the annuitization rates as well as the rates while in the accumulation phase is advisable on Two-Tiered Annuities.

 [ TOP ]